SuperFola/Unamed-Endive/README.md

 * characters :
     * `Darth`, `Vader`, `Tress` : [OceansLugiaSpirit](http://oceanslugiaspirit.deviantart.com/)
     * `Minus` : [Lightbulb15](http://lightbulb15.deviantart.com)
+    * any other characters are made by my-self

 What can we do when a bug appears ?
 ===================================